kshedden/workshops/ds-academy/foundations.md

     [characteristic function](<https://en.wikipedia.org/wiki/Characteristic_function_(probability_theory)>).

-- To better understand the challenges of representing probability distribution, we need to disinguish between different types of [infinity](https://en.wikipedia.org/wiki/Infinity).
+- To better understand the challenges of representing probability distribution, we need to distinguish between different types of [infinity](https://en.wikipedia.org/wiki/Infinity).

   - [Countable infinity](https://en.wikipedia.org/wiki/Countable_set) refers to
-    a set such as the integers (actually, the definition of _countable_ is that the set is in one-to-one correspondence with the integers).
+    a set such as the integers (the definition of _countable_ is that the set is in one-to-one correspondence with the integers).
 It is possible to have a mass function on a countably infinite set since a [series](<https://en.wikipedia.org/wiki/Series_(mathematics)>) can be
     summable.
 For example, $(1 - r)(1 + r + r^2 + r^3 + \cdots) = 1$ for
     $0 < r < 1$, so we can create a PMF on the countably infinite sample space